ammarsyatbi/Object-Detection-Tensorflow-API/README.md

 I only cover the training and testing part, from what I found, tensorflow object detection API documention is not very friendly with windows user, hopefully this can help you guys.

-For tensor flow installation please refer <a href = "https://www.tensorflow.org/install/"> here </> or <a href = "https://www.youtube.com/watch?v=r7-WPbx8VuY">sentdex tutorial</>
+For tensor flow installation please refer [here](https://www.tensorflow.org/install/) or [sentdex tutorial](https://www.youtube.com/watch?v=r7-WPbx8VuY)

-You can refer Tensorflow Object Detection API here <a href = "https://github.com/tensorflow/models/blob/master/research/object_detection/README.md"> here </>
+You can refer Tensorflow Object Detection API [here](https://github.com/tensorflow/models/blob/master/research/object_detection/README.md)

 As you can see I only uploaded the object_detection folder, so you can replace yours with mine if you clone the whole model.

 ### Steps simplified ###

-1. Dataset preparation (label images using <a href="https://github.com/tzutalin/labelImg">labelImg</a>)
+1. Dataset preparation (label images using [labelImg](https://github.com/tzutalin/labelImg))
 2. Convert xml to csv
 3. Generate tf record
 4. Download pre-trained model and put it in object_detection folder ( make sure the path is correct) / you can just extract model.ckpt